github/opensource.guide/_articles/getting-paid.md

 ---
 title: Getting Paid for Open Source Work
-description: Cupcake ipsum dolor sit amet cupcake liquorice.
-Muffin danish candy bonbon tart oat cake muffin chocolate cake.
-Cookie sesame snaps pudding pudding lemon drops I love jelly beans I love.
-Dessert jelly beans bear claw jelly-o candy pastry pie I love jelly.
-Dessert oat cake cheesecake carrot cake pudding I love.
-Ice cream pudding jujubes chocolate cake caramels bear claw marzipan lemon drops jujubes.
-Chocolate cake oat cake cake dragée jelly.
+description: Whether you make regular, substantial contributions to open source, or you're just considering your first contribution, you may start to wonder whether anybody gets paid to work on open source.
 ---

-If you make regular, substantial contributions to open source, or you're just considering your first contribution, you may start to wonder whether anybody gets paid to work on open source.
+Whether you make regular, substantial contributions to open source, or you're just considering your first contribution, you may start to wonder whether anybody gets paid to work on open source.

 ## Why some people seek financial support